CMLPlatform/relab/docs/docs/architecture/rpi-cam.md

 # Raspberry Pi Camera Plugin Architecture

-The Raspberry Pi Camera Plugin enables integration between Raspberry Pi devices with cameras and the CML Reverse Engineering Lab platform.
+The Raspberry Pi Camera Plugin enables integration between Raspberry Pi devices with cameras and the Reverse Engineering Lab platform.
 It provides a REST API for remote camera control, image capture, and video streaming to YouTube.
 See the [Raspberry Pi Camera Plugin User Guide](../user-guides/rpi-cam.md) for more details.

 ## System diagram